martynvdijke/gr-lora_sdr-profiler/README.md

 [![Build Status][build-image]][build-url]

 ## Summary
-This is a python cli package to be able to load and config yml file and change values to the flowgraph.
+This is a python cli package to be able to load a config yml file and change values to the flowgraph and run the flowgraph.
 ## Installation

 ```sh